nerves-project/nerves_system_bbb/README.md

 ## Console access

-The console is configured to output to `ttyGS0` by default.
-This is output through a USB cable connected to the BeagleBone's OTG USB port.
-It will show up on the connected computer as a virtual serial port.

-It is also possible to configure the IEx prompt through the 6 pin header on the BeagleBone that's labeled J1.
+The console is configured to output to the 6 pin header on the BeagleBone that's labeled J1.
 A 3.3V FTDI cable is needed to access the output.
-To use this output, override the default `erlinit.config` and specify that the output should go to `ttyS0`.

 The HDMI output has been disabled via device tree to free up pins on the GPIO header.
 If you would like console access via HDMI, you will need to enable HDMI